CloudNationHQ/terraform-azure-sa/README.md

 ## Testing

-For instructions on running tests, see our [testing](./TESTING.md) guide.
+For more information, please see our testing [guidelines](./TESTING.md)

 ## Notes